 Introduced in 2013, Knox is recognized as a robust security platform with a capacity to protect mobile devices at every layer — from hardware through software to application.

-One of the reasons Knox succeeds in the enterprise as a security solution is the Knox Workspace, which meets two critical customer needs — privacy and security.
-Knox Workspace is a container that runs on the platform and is designed to isolate, encrypt and protect work data from attackers by separating work environments from those used for other activities.
+One of the reasons Knox succeeds in the enterprise as a security solution is the Knox Platform for Enterprise, which meets two critical customer needs — privacy and security.
+Knox Platform for Enterprise is a container that runs on the platform and is designed to isolate, encrypt and protect work data from attackers by separating work environments from those used for other activities.
 In doing so, the container ensures that work data and personal data are segregated; only the work container is managed by the enterprise.
 Employee privacy is protected since the IT department is unable to manage and control personal data, such as photos and messages.

 As Knox strengthens its position within the enterprise, the suite will have far-reaching applications across Samsung enterprise solutions and services.
 It’s designed to give users the power to find better ways to work while protecting sensitive data, allowing them to focus on new business opportunities and other core objectives.